mjhea0/thinkful-html/test.md

 Lots of people ask me about mentorship in general.
 Why is it so important?
 In my opinion, when you are learning, finding a mentor is one of the most important tasks.
 Just having someone there to talk to, who struggled in many of the same ways makes a huge difference.
 Without the mentor I had, I wouldn't be here today.
 This is exactly what makes Thinkful special, and why I am a part of it.

 So that's who I am.
 I'd love to know who you are.
 So, let's just go around quickly.
 Just say your name, how much experience you have with programming, and where you're from.
-Oh and also indicate whether you know what madlibs is as that's what we will be creating today.
-Just a simple yes or no will suffice.
+Oh and also indicate whether you know were able to download the text editor, Sublime text, and whether you have Chrome installed.
+A simple yes or no wil suffice.
 You can either speak if you have a microphone or type it in the chat window.

 ...

-Alright, so today we will be creating a madlibs game using HTML, CSS, JavaScript, and jQuery.
-Let me go ahead and pull up the final project so you can see what you'll be creating.

-I've broken this into seven parts.
-Each part adds a new piece of functionality, so we will be developing this iteratively.
-I also have a blog post setup that goes over exactly how to do this.
-I put the link in the chat window.
-Also, if you have a question, please enter it into the chat.

-The chat should be a large pane in the right side of the window.
-If you see something else, scroll to the left side of the page until the tool menu appears.
-Click the first tool.

-I'll try to grab as many questions as I can as I go along.
-I'll go ahead and stop after each section to address questions, so please ask away!
-Or you can save your questions to the end as we will have a more formal Q&A session then.
-I'll also leave my email address so you can contact me directly.

-One last thing: This is a long tutorial, which we should finish.
-That said, please ask as many questions as you want.
-It's much better to finish 75% of the material but understand it, then just go over a brief overview of all of it.
-Also, questions make this fun!
-Don't be afraid to ask.

-Alright let's get started.
-So, many people ask - "What's the difference between JavaScript and jQuery"?
-The answer is simple: Nothing.
-Well, that's not entire true. jQuery is just a JavaScript library used to make coding JavaScript much easier.
+Alright, so today we will be going over the very basics of HTML and CSS.
+I've created a blog post to go along with this tutorial, which I'll send out after we're done.

+You will be coding today.
+If you want, you can code a long with me.
+Or if you'd rather observe that's fine too.
+Either way, there will be times that I stop coding or lecturing and ask that you code on your own.

+If you have questions, please please either shout it out over me or enter it into the chat window.
+I won't always be able to see the chat so bear with me if I don't get to your question right away.
+We will also have a more formal Q&A session at the end if you want to save your questions until then.

+Okay, without further ado, let's begin ..

 ...